brunotacca/poc_cleanarch_spring_multimodule/README.md

 - [x] SpringBoot (Quick Spring project setup)
 - [x] Maven MultiModule (Enforced Architectural Boundaries)
 - [x] Clean Architecture
-- [x] RESTful API (HATEOAS)

-**Extras:** This project features automated tests to demonstrate a way to do so in a clean architecture style with enforced boundaries.
+**Extras 1:** This project features automated tests to demonstrate a way to do so in a clean architecture style with enforced boundaries.
 Since this is not a real-world application, the test suit doesn't go further than integration and unit tests.

 - [x] JUnit and AssertJ
 - [ ] Test Containers